-- Company is struck off.
+- The company is struck off.
 The business is officially removed from the Companies House register and no longer exists.

 What options are there for avoiding compulsory liquidation?

-If you fail to stop a winding-up petition, it could eventually lead to your company collapsing and prevent it from trading – so it’s important to act quickly.
+If you fail to stop a winding-up petition, it could eventually lead to your company collapsing and prevent it from trading – so it’s essential to act quickly.

-If you fail to take the appropriate steps after a seven-day period, your company’s financial situation will be made known to the public, resulting in the freezing of its bank account.
+If you fail to take the appropriate steps after seven days, your company’s financial situation will be made known to the public, resulting in the freezing of its bank account.

 It will take away your ability to trade and prevent company directors from disposing or borrowing against any assets.

 There are steps you can take to avoid the worse that we can help guide you with.